 - Very often than not, especially during medical emergencies, patients receive NHS care from the closest private hospital.
 In many cases, complications arise that culminate into surgical errors.
 You will then be required to seek professional legal advice from your legal organization or counsel before you can decide who would take the blame – the NHS or the private hospital.

 These are the various circumstances for making surgical error claims against a doctor, your GP, the NHS or suing a hospital for negligence during a surgical operation.

-Take the steps below to make a claim for surgical negligence
+Take the steps below to make a claim for surgery gone wrong

 - Contact an expert medical negligence solicitor who is specialized in handling surgical negligence claims.
 You can reach out to us today for a free claims assessment.

 - Present your evidence to your solicitor to enable them develop a strong claim for your case.

 - Next, choose a preferred funding option from the options presented to you by your solicitor